HarfoucheLab/Ready-Steady-Go-AI/Step 5 - Check Your Understanding; Practice; Exercise/README.md

 **All three notebooks contain the solutions stored in hidden code cells.**

-For more details, check our paper: "Ready, Steady, Go AI: A Practical Tutorial on Explainable Artificial Intelligence and Its Applications in Phenomics Image Analysis".
+For more details, check our paper: "Ready, Steady, Go AI: A Practical Tutorial on Fundamentals of Artificial Intelligence and Its Applications in Phenomics Image Analysis".